berislavlopac/pyotr/docs/server.md

     app = Application.from_file(path='path/to/spec.yaml', base='path.to.endpoints')

-The value of `base` is a dot-separated location of the Python module or package which contains the endpoint definitions; in the above example, it might be the file `path/to/endpoints.py` or the directory `path/to/endpoints/`.
+The value of `base` is the Python module or package which contains the endpoint definitions.
+It can be specified as the dot-separated path to the module location; in the above example, it might be the file `path/to/endpoints.py` or the directory `path/to/endpoints/`.
+Alternatively, `base` can be the actual imported module:

+    from path.to import endpoints
+    app = Application.from_file(path='path/to/spec.yaml', base=endpoints)

 Endpoints